Chronic Obstructive Pulmonary Disease (COPD)

 SAMA Ipratropium, oxitropium

-All the following medications should only be initiated by a specialist.
+All of the following are initiated by specialists.

 • Unable to use inhalers, or